National Sexual Violence Resource Center: RALIANCE

 RALIANCE is a national partnership dedicated to ending sexual violence in one generation.
 It comprises NSVRC, the California Coalition Against Sexual Assault, and the National Alliance to End Sexual Violence.

 Notable campaigns and programs

 Sexual Assault Awareness Month

 In the United States, April is typically designated as Sexual Assault Awareness Month (SAAM).
 The goal of SAAM is to raise public awareness about sexual violence and educate communities on how to prevent it.
-Since 2001 NSVRC has coordinated the national campaign theme and developed resources for organizations and individuals who wish to commemorate SAAM in their communities.
+Since 2001, NSVRC has coordinated the national campaign theme and developed resources for organizations and individuals who wish to commemorate SAAM in their communities.

 National Sexual Assault Conference

 The National Sexual Assault Conference (NSAC) is a two-and-a-half-day, advocacy-based conference providing advanced training opportunities and information regarding sexual violence intervention and prevention.
-NSAC is an annual event that is organized on a rotating basis between NSVRC, the Pennsylvania Coalition Against Rape, and the California Coalition Against Sexual Assault.
+NSAC is an annual event that is organized on a rotating basis between NSVRC, the Pennsylvania Coalition to Advance Respect, and the California Coalition Against Sexual Assault.